AwaTraoreDiop/Data-Science-portfolio/README.md

 I am all the time fascinated with all the insights we can get from just some simple code.

 5 years ago, I didn't even know about Data Analytics nor Data Science.
-Then, Curiosity led me to the Universe of Data.
-And I finally found my Element, my true passion.
+Then, Curiosity led me to the Universe of Data where I finally found my Element, my true passion.

 My ultimate goal is to master it, work on projects interesting and MEANINGFUL to me and people.

-I do believe that real and quality Data is the foundation of every business success.
+I do believe that real and quality Data are the foundation of every business success.

 Here are my personal projects👩🏽‍💻.